ImmigraTrust Law

 • result in extreme hardship to you, the U.S. petitioner.

 The other major requirement for a fiancé visa is that once you are together in the United States, you and your fiancé must get married within 90 days of your fiancé’s first arrival to the United States.
-Then, you can apply for a marriage green card through the adjustment of status (I-485) application process.
+You can then apply for a marriage green card through the adjustment of status (I-485) application process.

-Keep in mind the fiancé visa is technically two separate application processes before your fiancé can obtain a green card.
-One process is abroad to obtain the actual fiancé visa for entering.
-Then, you do the adjustment of status process once in the United States to obtain a green card (permanent residency).
-Because of the two separate processes, the fiancé visa is more expensive than a marriage visa case when getting the ultimate goal of permanent residency (green card status).
+Because of the two separate processes (fiancé visa then the adjustment of status), the fiancé visa is more expensive than a marriage visa case for getting the ultimate goal of permanent residency (green card status).
 The good news is the fiancé visa is usually the fastest way for your fiancé to come to the United States, especially compared to the marriage green card process.
-One important exception to the fiancé visa being the fastest visa to be together is for applicants from Muslim ban countries, which we explain more below.
 Overall, the fiancé visa is a great option for couples who want to start their immigration process right away and who do not want to wait until they are married to apply for a visa and wait out the embassy process for a green card.

 Marriage Visa